Jose Trevino Player Props: Yankees vs. Mariners

 Jose Trevino At The Plate

-- Trevino has driven in a run in nine games this season (22.5%), including three games with more than one RBI (7.5%).
-He has also driven home three or more of his team's runs in one contest.
+- Trevino has driven home a run in nine games this season (22.0%), including more than one RBI in 7.3% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.